How to use your scooms wool dryer balls

 How wool dryer balls work

-Adding 4 wool dryer balls to your tumble dryer load will separate your laundry creating air gaps.
+Adding 4 dryer balls to your tumble dryer load will separate your laundry creating air gaps.
 This will allow more air to circulate around your laundry helping the dryer to heat your laundry more quickly and suck the evaporated water out of the dryer more efficiently.

-Wool dryer balls agitate against the fibres in your bed linen and clothing so your washing will also feel softer coming out of the dryer.
+Tumble dryer balls agitate against the fibres in your bed linen and clothing so your washing will also feel softer coming out of the dryer.

-And they are much quieter than using plastic dryer balls or tennis balls!
+Plastic v wool dryer balls - Using wool balls for the tumble dryer will definately be much quieter than using plastic dryer balls or tennis balls!

 Saving energy & money!